Cervical Cancer: Etiology, Diagnosis, Treatment Options and Outcomes

 This activity is provided by OptumHealth Education.

-This activity is supported by an independent education grant from Seagen Inc.
+This activity is supported by an independent education grant from Seagen Inc. and Genmab.

 Please ensure you are using the web-browser Chrome and disable any pop-up blocking software.
 Click here for information on how to enable pop-ups.

 This activity is designed to meet the educational needs of case managers, counselors, educators, nurses, nurse practitioners, pharmacists, pharmacy technicians, PAs, physicians, psychologists, social workers, therapists and other health care providers (HCPs) who have an interest in cervical cancer.

 At the end of this educational activity, participants should be able to:

 - Discuss the etiology and diagnosis of cervical cancer

 - Explore treatment options and outcomes for relapsed, recurrent or metastatic cervical cancer

 - List advances in current cervical cancer clinical research trials

 Bradley J. Monk, MD, FACS, FACOG